Cello Sonatas Nos. 1 and 2 (Beethoven): Sonata No. 2 in G minor, Op. 5, No. 2

-Adagio sostenuto e espressivo – Allegro molto più tosto presto
+Adagio sostenuto ed espressivo – Allegro molto più tosto presto

 The first movement, marked Adagio sostenuto ed espressivo, begins with a G minor chord and the piano descending in a dotted scalar pattern.
-The cello starts a melodic theme in measure five, and the piano modulates to Eb major in measure seven.
+The cello starts a melodic theme in measure five, and the piano modulates to E♭ major in measure seven.
 The two instruments are in canon in measure 10.
-The developmental section of the movement utilizes the same dotted rhythm from the first measure, passing through several keys: Eb major, C minor, Eb minor, and Bb minor.
-A restatement of an earlier theme is heard in Ab major.
+The developmental section of the movement utilizes the same dotted rhythm from the first measure, passing through several keys: E♭ major, C minor, E♭ minor, and B♭ minor.
+A restatement of an earlier theme is heard in A♭ major.
 The long periods of silence that end the movement resemble the silences present in Beethoven's third symphony (Eroica).

 The Allegro molto più tosto presto at 509 measures is one of the longest of early Beethoven allegro movements.
 The first note of the Allegro acts also as the resolution of the Adagio movement.
 The cello and piano present the rising theme in equal parts.
 Flowing triplets in the piano push much of the movement forwards.
-The two instruments imitate each other going into a transitional theme in Bb major at measure 70, with the formal secondary theme beginning in measure 106.
-The closing material of the exposition pulls towards C minor due to the presence of B natural before ending in Bb major.
+The two instruments imitate each other going into a transitional theme in B♭ major at measure 70, with the formal secondary theme beginning in measure 106.
+The closing material of the exposition pulls towards C minor due to the presence of B natural before ending in B♭ major.

 The development begins with a varied theme on the closing material of the exposition.
-The keys of C minor, Bb major, Ab major, and D minor are explored.
+The keys of C minor, B♭ major, A♭ major, and D minor are explored.
 In measure 264, a new theme is introduced in the development, foreshadowing the compositional structure of the first movement Eroica.
-A shorter version of the first theme is heard in the recapitulation, cut short by a sudden modulation to Eb major, before the secondary material, once in Bb major, is now in the home key of G minor.
+A shorter version of the first theme is heard in the recapitulation, cut short by a sudden modulation to E♭ major, before the secondary material, once in B♭ major, is now in the home key of G minor.
 Like after the exposition, a repeat sign is marked at the end of the development and recapitulation.
 Performers disagree on whether or not to take this repeat: pointing out the massive size of the movement as a reason not to take the repeat.
 However, there is a lack of evidence supporting Beethoven's writing of an intentless repeat sign.

 The coda begins in measure 436.
-The material comes from the opening theme of the movement, and it is first in C minor and Ab major before returning to G minor.
+The material comes from the opening theme of the movement, and it is first in C minor and A♭ major before returning to G minor.
 The cello sustains a G with low triplets in the piano interrupting.
 The movement ends definitively in G major.